 Pilot Tom de Dorlodot flying high in the Karakorum during Phase I, with oxygen and logging pulse oximeter on his right arm.

 We hope to understand the physiological and cognitive effects of flying paragliders to improve pilot safety and performance.
 At the same time, we are also trying to gather improved epidemiological data on accidents, incidents and near-misses and to develop protocols for managing downed pilots.
 Finally, we are working with comparative physiologists to draw parallels between human and animal flight.

-In Phase I (2016-2017) we measured baseline physiology in pilots flying up to 7,458 m altitude, completing the first ever in-flight CPEX testing during cross-country and SIV manoeuvres.
+In Phase I (2016-2017) we measured baseline physiology in pilots flying up to 7,458 m altitude, completing the first ever in-flight cardiopulmonary exercise testing during cross-country and acrobatic (SIV) manoeuvres.
 The work has been published in High Altitude Medicine and Biology, available here, and in Cross Country Magazine.

 Researcher Matt Wilkes testing the Metamax portable metabolic system over Laragne-Monteglin, France.

 What the advantages of paragliding for hypoxia research?